"The best small film festival in the world"

 Emily Fussell gives an introduction to the fascinating world of Anime films, focusing on the weird and wonderful elements that make anime so unlike anything else.
 The best anime cartoons have intellectual depth and a deep meaning, and in the world of anime nothing is impossible!
 Philosophical messages are sandwiched between epic journeys and stunning imaginary.
 Followed by the screening of a classic Anime film.

-A Day of South American Films
+A Day of Spanish Language Films

 In collaboration with Exeter University Departments of Hispanic Studies and Film Studies, a day of South American films, discussions and Q&A sessions.
 Films will include Summer 1993 and Almodovar’s Bad Education.